Keaʻau High School: Academics

 Per the Hawaii Board of Education, the school requires a total of 24 credits to graduate.
 These are six credits in electives, four credits in English, four credits in social studies, three credits in mathematics, three credits in science, two credits in either Career and Technical Education, foreign language, or fine arts, one credit in physical education, half a credit in health, and half a credit in the Personal Transition Plan.

 For dual-credit, the school offers Advanced Placement (AP) classes and Running Start.
 In the 2021–2022 school year, 13% took an AP Exam, with 9% passing.
 Running Start is offered through the University of Hawaii system.

 In 2018, a plants database for the plants at the school was created.
 This initiative was funded by a grant, in which approximately 1,400 dollars was raised.
 To collect the information, students used various tools, including general positioning systems (GPS) and photography.
 The plant page is linked on the school's main website and is accessible to the public.

 In 2023, the school implemented a cohort academy for freshmen students.
 This allows for students in the ninth grade to have individualized support and classes, before choosing a Career and Technical education pathway for their sophomore through senior year.
 The academy is accredited by the National Career Academy Coalition.

 Administrators

 The school has had a long history of administrators.
 The first principal, Peg 'O Brien, was put on a disciplinary move to Kaimuki Middle School by the Hawaii Department of Education.
 The second principal, Ann Paulino, was also placed on leave due to her mishandling of a disciplinary incident, with vice principal Ron Jarvis becoming the temporary principal in charge.
 The third principal, Dean Cavallos, started in 2011 and is the current principal as of the 2025-2026 school year.

 Alternative learning programs

 The school has implemented Uleupono, an alternative learning program for students who struggle in regular classes.

-The Kula program is a program designed to help students who have committed class A or B offenses as an alternative to suspension.
+The Kula program is a program designed to help students who have committed HIDOE class A or B offenses as an alternative to suspension.
 Students in this program meet on Mondays and Fridays, and are given coursework from their regular teachers.